simon-ritchie/apysc/docstring_markdowns/apysc/_type/dictionary.md

 ### `_validate_acceptable_value_type` method docstring

-Validate that specified value is acceptable type or not.<hr>
+Validate whether a specified value is an acceptable type or not.<hr>

 **[Parameters]**